JoshBroomberg/ClickySpell/readme.txt

 	The game window is where the game is played.
 Click tiles in order to construct words.
 When a valid tile is clicked, it will turn red.
 If you click a tile that is not adjacent to the last tile in the sequence or click a tile in the sequence that is not the last tile you will be told you have made an invalid click.

-	Once you have constructed a word, click "check word" in the game play panel to check your word.
+	Once you have constructed a word, click "submit word" in the game play panel to check your word.
 If it is valid, you will be told so and told the points you received.
 When you click ok, or press enter, the game will continue.
 The points you got from the word will be added to the score display and the letters you used will be replaced by new letters from the bag.
 Reducing the "letters left in bag" count.
 If there are no letters in the bag, the letters used will be replaced with empty, unusable squares.
 If the word ou created is not valid you will be told so and allowed to continue playing with the same sequence.

 	If you have made a mistake in yur sequence you can do one of two things.
 Either you can click on the last letter in the sequence to remove it from the sequence or you can click "reset sequence" which clears your selection.